Copyright DataStax, Inc.

 """

-Represents the additional information returned by the Data API when describing
+Represents the additional support information returned by the Data API when

-means other than the Data API (e.g. CQL direct interaction with the database).
+columns created by means other than the Data API (e.g. CQL direct interaction

-The Data API reports these columns when listing the tables and their metadata,
+When the Data API reports these columns (in listing the tables and their metadata),

-of support the column has (for instance, it can be a partial support where the
+of support the column has (for instance, it can be a partial support whereby the

 column is readable by the API but not writable).